surroundaustralia/rdfx/README.md

 # rdfx
-A small Python script to convert RDF data formats.
+A small Python utility to convert RDF data formats, merge RDF data and persist it.
 This uses [RDFlib](https://pypi.org/project/rdflib/).

 ## Use
 The same command line arguments are used when running this script as either Python or BASH.